Kevin Brianton, Senior Adjunct Research Fellow

 During the investigation, a fascinating video sequence was found of the poor woman terrified out of her mind in an elevator.
 The footage, coupled with her disappearance, makes for the spine of the documentary.
 The disappearance reminded me of one of those closed room killings favoured by the crime novelist John Dickson Carr and his impossibly clever mysteries.

 The investigators of disappearance work along traditional lines looking for evidence of how she would go missing.
 Their investigation is logical and thorough, but it takes time to discover the truth.

 In today’s era, where there is a mystery, there must be social media, and then there must be conspiracy theories.
-With giving away too much, Elisa Lam’s disappearance is explained clearly by the end of the show.
+Without giving away too much, Elisa Lam’s disappearance is explained clearly by the end of the show.
 The conspiracy theories are shown to be nothing much more than wild speculation.

 Perhaps the most farfetched is that Elisa Lam was an agent spreading TB – a type of biological warfare.
 After all, there was a TB break out at the time, and the test for TB was called the LAM-ELISA.
 It is an astonishing coincidence, but that is all it is.
 The conspiracy theory’s remarkable nature is that they take a coincidence and then build their case.
 It has an internal logic, but nothing more.
 The cases bounce off each other, and they present an erratic and enticing sequence of events.

 How social media users made a relatively simple set of circumstances into something tangible that many people still believe is remarkable.
 In this case, a whole body of conspiracy theories was uncovered.
 One unfortunate soul, who had been at the hotel a year before, was named the killer and subjected a vicious social media hazing.